sfcheung/power4mome/README.md

-out there for estimating power in structural equation modeling in general, and some are also specifically for mediation or moderated-mediation.
+out there for estimating power in structural equation modeling in general, and some are also specifically for mediation or moderated mediation.
 We are not intended to replace with them or reinvent the wheel.
 We just want to have a tool that meet our own needs: